 This warning against “extraneous ornament” has been with us for quite a while.
 It’s also practical rule that many young writers should remember.
 Don’t become enamored with something just because you wrote it.

 I recently took up the piano, and sometimes I’ll find a little chord progression that surprises me.
 I want to use it in a song because I’m impressed with the fact that I can play the piano at all.
 And this is what happens to a lot of new writers.
 It’s the equivalent of being bewildered by your own bellybutton—or staring at the palm of your hand—it’s so weird if you actually look at it.
 I mean, dude.
+Really.
 Hands are amazing.

 Pro-tip: don’t fall in love